 A recent Dr. Pepper ad campaign has caused quite a stir among female customers.
 The commercial advertises Dr. Pepper’s new diet soda, but aims to squash the mentality that diet soda is only for women.
 The commercial’s attempt at humor instructs females to go back to watching their romantic comedies and drinking “lady drinks” while men tend to their action movies and Dr. Pepper sodas.
 Yikes, Dr. Pepper.
 Read more

 GlobalCom PR Network

-GlobalCom PR Network is a group of Public Relations and Marketing Communications agencies with 70 Offices in 60 countries worldwide.
+GlobalCom PR Network is a group of Public Relations and Marketing Communications agencies with 80 Offices serving over 100 countries worldwide.
 As an association of independent agency teams with a proven track record in their domestic countries our clients benefit from our local expertise and international presence.
 With more than 1,400 experienced PR consultants, GlobalCom PR Network is working as a global operating network.
 Our overall goal is to provide clients with the best, most cost-effective approach to multi-market PR.

 Most recent Posts

 - BigstockFive Trends Shaping the Communications Strategy of Brands in 20191.
 July 2019Public relations and […]

 - BigstockAn overview of how Vietnamese and American PR practitioners perceive the use of social media in crisis communication26.
 June 2019In Vietnam, social media has […]

 - Recap – Annual Meeting Crete, May 2019 – What a fantastic story12.
 June 2019The GlobalCom PR Network […]

 - 5 Things You Need to Know When Using KOLs in Vietnam12.
 June 2019The use of KOLs (key opinion […]